This material is separated from the main continuity, usually in the form of special episodes or even Bonus Material

-- It could be said that the Evil Dead films have this relationship.
-Each film streamlines and slightly alters the general events of the previous film before continuing the story from where it ended.
+- Each film in the Evil Dead series streamlines and slightly alters the general events of the previous film before continuing the story from where it ended.
 Army of Darkness even replaces the closure of Evil Dead 2 to make its plot work better.

 - The Getting Back on Your Hooves sidestory "Another Happy Mother's Day" is said to be this by Word of God, being one valid possibility as to the fate of Checker Monarch.
 Ironically, it's actually a Recursive Fanfiction written by Alexwarlorn, the writer of the above Pony POV Series, the two authors being good friends.

-- The LOST tie-in books and video game aren't canon (except for the Incident Room in the game...) but they don't interfere with canon by involving background characters and just mentioning the canon events as happening elsewhere.
+- The Lost tie-in books and video game aren't canonical (except for the Incident Room in the game...) but they don't interfere with canon by involving background characters and just mentioning the canonical events as happening elsewhere.
 (The one trip-up spot here is really the part right before the end of the video game where you have to save Jack and Kate from the Others.
 There's no reason why that wouldn't come up again in the series...)

 - Very common with TV series tie-ins in general.
-Most of the Buffy the Vampire Slayer and Angel tie-in novels are this way, as are the CSI: Crime Scene Investigation franchise tie-ins.
+Most of the Buffy the Vampire Slayer and Angel tie-in novels are this way, as are the CSI franchise tie-ins.

 - The third-season The West Wing episode "Isaac and Ishmael" was specifically intended to be canonically vague - it opens with the actors telling us not to worry about where it fits into the show's chronology (which is wise, given that it falls in the middle of a cliffhanger and its resolution), but no one ever actually says that it isn't canonical.